Interested to discover further details about the Flow & Flow Parallel Processing Unit (PPU)?

 Can a GPU benefit from PPU architecture?

 GPUs will most definitely take advantage (indirectly) of PPU usage in the CPU.
-While CPU performance is greatly improved by the PPU, most computations between the CPU and GPU will also benefit from this improvement.
+While CPU performance is greatly improved by Flow PPU, most computations between the CPU and GPU will also benefit from this improvement.
 The overall performance of CPU + GPU configurations will significantly benefit from the PPU.

 To highlight the hardware advantages of Flow over traditional SMP/NUMA CPU (and GPU) computing, let’s take a closer look at several key differences between them:

 C. Support for parallel computing primitives.
-Flow’s architecture provides unique and specific techniques/solutions for executing concurrent memory access operations (both read and write), multi-operations for executing reductions, multi-prefix operations, compute-update operations, and fiber mapping operations in the most efficient manner possible.
+Our architecture provides unique and specific techniques/solutions for executing concurrent memory access operations (both read and write), multi-operations for executing reductions, multi-prefix operations, compute-update operations, and fiber mapping operations in the most efficient manner possible.
 These primitives are not available in current CPUs.
-Implementing them in the PPU involves active memory technologies at the SRAM-based on-chip shared cache level, potentially providing better performance and greater flexibility than current DRAM-based processing-in-memory (PIM) solutions, while still allowing both techniques to be used in the same design.
+Implementing them in Flow PPU involves active memory technologies at the SRAM-based on-chip shared cache level, potentially providing better performance and greater flexibility than current DRAM-based processing-in-memory (PIM) solutions, while still allowing both techniques to be used in the same design.

 E. Low-level parallelism for dependent operations.
-In PPU-enabled CPUs, it is possible to execute dependent operations with full utilization within a step (enabled by the chaining of functional units), whereas in current CPUs, the operations executed in parallel must be independent due to the parallel organization of their functional units.
+In Flow PPU-enabled CPUs, it is possible to execute dependent operations with full utilization within a step (enabled by the chaining of functional units), whereas in current CPUs, the operations executed in parallel must be independent due to the parallel organization of their functional units.

 F. Non-existent context switching costs.
-In PPU-enabled CPUs, fiber switching has zero cost, whereas in current CPUs, context switching typically takes over 100 clock cycles.
+In Flow PPU-enabled CPUs, fiber switching has zero cost, whereas in current CPUs, context switching typically takes over 100 clock cycles.

 H. Scalable latency tolerance.
-Flow’s technology provides a scalable latency-hiding mechanism for constellations of up to thousands of cores, whereas in current CPUs, latency tolerance (with snooping/directory-based cache coherence maintenance mechanisms) appears to scale poorly.
-There is also evidence that in high-end PPU-enabled systems, even the latency of DRAM-based memory systems can often be hidden with suitable memory organization and sufficient bandwidth.
+Our technology provides a scalable latency-hiding mechanism for constellations of up to thousands of cores, whereas in current CPUs, latency tolerance (with snooping/directory-based cache coherence maintenance mechanisms) appears to scale poorly.
+There is also evidence that in high-end Flow PPU-enabled systems, even the latency of DRAM-based memory systems can often be hidden with suitable memory organization and sufficient bandwidth.

 I. No need for locality-maximizing memory data partitioning.
-PPU-enabled CPUs work well with all kinds of memory partitioning schemes, whereas the performance of current CPUs is highly sensitive to schemes not maximizing the locality of references.
+Flow PPU-enabled CPUs work well with all kinds of memory partitioning schemes, whereas the performance of current CPUs is highly sensitive to schemes not maximizing the locality of references.

 J. Sufficient intercommunication bandwidth.
-Flow’s PPU has an intercommunication network that is designed to provide sufficient bandwidth for random communication, whereas current CPUs are limited only to cases where most references are local.
+Flow PPU has an intercommunication network that is designed to provide sufficient bandwidth for random communication, whereas current CPUs are limited only to cases where most references are local.
 This kind of locality maximization is not always possible, as there is no general algorithm to maximize locality.

 K. Dual unit organization.
 Current multicore CPUs were built by replicating processors originally designed for sequential computing and are therefore optimized for low latency.
 As a result, they perform relatively well on executing sequential workloads but have substantial performance issues with non-trivial parallel functionalities.

 L. Minimal disadvantages of superpipelining while retaining all benefits, including full support for long latency, floating-point and application-specific operations.
-Flow Computing’s PPU is a fully superpipelined design with a regular structure and patented support for long-latency operations, floating-point operations, and optional application-specific operations.
+Flow PPU is a fully superpipelined design with a regular structure and patented support for long-latency operations, floating-point operations, and optional application-specific operations.
 In current CPUs, superpipelining increases the degree of pipeline delays, which may cannibalize the performance benefits.

-instances only, as it features parametric blocks with design-time adjustable number of CPU cores, number of PPU cores, number and types of functional units per PPU core, size and organization of step caches, scratchpads, on-chip shared caches, latency compensation unit length, instruction set etc. Current CPU designs are typically tied to certain instruction sets and may require partial redesign if these kinds of parameters are altered.
+M. Parametric design and instruction set independence.
+We are not limited to single instances only, as it features parametric blocks with design-time-adjustable number of CPU cores, number of Flow PPU cores, number and types of functional units per Flow PPU core, size and organization of step caches, scratchpads, on-chip shared caches, latency compensation unit length, instruction set, etc. Current CPU designs are typically tied to certain instruction sets and may require partial redesign if these kinds of parameters are altered.

-The blocks inside the CPU die are optimized and meant for different purposes - vector units for vector calculation, matrix units for matrix calculation, etc. The Parallel Processing Unit is optimized for parallel processing.
+The blocks inside the CPU die are optimized and meant for different purposes - vector units for vector calculation, matrix units for matrix calculation, etc. Flow Parallel Processing Unit is optimized for parallel processing.

 On-die GPUs and NPUs are also used for accelerating predefined use cases.
 NPUs in particular have very limited use and cannot be used for general-purpose computation.
 GPUs are more versatile than NPUs but they can only effectively process tasks with easy memory access patterns and synchronization requirements.

-Don’t GPU’s already provide parallel processing capabilities in both the rasterization and geometry pipelines?
+Don’t GPUs already provide parallel processing capabilities in both the rasterization and geometry pipelines?
 Why add them to the CPU?

-What kind of PPU would need to be added to a CPU to equal the performance of a high-end GPU?
+What kind of Flow PPU would need to be added to a CPU to equal the performance of a high-end GPU?

 Our goal is not to replace the GPU, but to improve the performance of the weakest link of computation: the CPU.
-CPUs powered by Flow's PPU boost performance, enabling what we call SuperCPUs, and improving the performance of the entire system, including GPUs.
-CPUs, and future SuperCPUs are primarily designed for different functionalities than GPUs.
-When the functionality requires non-trivial access patterns or contains inter-thread dependencies, SuperCPUs will be much faster than GPUs.
+CPUs powered by Flow PPU boost performance, enabling what we call SuperCPUs, and improving the performance of the entire system, including GPUs.
+CPUs and future CPUs are primarily designed for different functionalities than GPUs.
+When the functionality requires non-trivial access patterns or contains inter-thread dependencies, Flow PPU-enabled CPUs will be much faster than GPUs.

 In what way does Flow differ from, and offer advantages over, architectures that combine a CPU and GPU on a single silicon chip?

-In contrast, the PPU can directly start within program execution, which enables its use for smaller workloads and for a wider range of programs.
+In contrast, Flow PPU can directly start within program execution, which enables its use for smaller workloads and for a wider range of programs.
 Moreover, CPU and GPU memories are normally separate, which necessitates explicit data transfers or implicit synchronization overhead in mapped memory regions.

 Unifying CPU and GPU memory into a single physical memory will thus bring its own challenges, both in hardware design and in programming.
 As an example, the question of when memory writes made by the CPU become visible to the GPU, and vice versa, leads to memory consistency models that normally complicate reasoning about program correctness, or leads to a safe but inefficient programming style.
-To summarize, programming for CPU+PPU is more comfortable than programming for CPU+GPU, with significantly greater flexibility.
+To summarize, programming for CPU+Flow PPU is more comfortable than programming for CPU+GPU, with significantly greater flexibility.

 Some CPU accelerators introduce extra delays in computation.
 Does the PPU suffer from this problem?